 a) Code of conduct: Each year the values embedded in our code of conduct are shared by classes who write their own charter.
 We emphasise the multi-directional aspect of this code, and the way it supports every child’s education through good relationships.

-b) Modelling: We believe that it of critical importance that every member of our school community subscribes to the ethos, irrespective of age or status.
-The way in which members of staff and children relate to each other in the school helps them to become co-workers in this process.
+b) Modelling: We believe that it is of critical importance that every member of our school community subscribes to the ethos, irrespective of age or status.
+The way in which members of staff and children relate to each other in the school helps them to become associates in this process.
 Children see adults in school modelling the same values of good conduct towards each other in a spirit of friendly professional co-operation.

 c) 4R’s Learning Dispositions.
 We support all children from Reception upwards to reflect upon themselves as learners who need to show: resilience, resourcefulness, reflectiveness and be reciprocal as part of a whole community of learners.
 Giving them better understanding of the skills of learning enables them to support each other to achieve well.